LGBTQI+ Task Force

 • What recommendations has the task force made, and what is the status of the recommendations?

 The Task Force made two concrete recommendations to university senior leadership for addressing the most pressing gaps identified through the listening sessions and outreach across the university.
 Both have been adopted.
 The first of these was to include a travel/lodging benefit in the university health plan to cover services not available in a plan member’s home state.
 This is described in detail in the next FAQ.
 The second of these recommendations was to enhance staffing on gender identity related issues for Vanderbilt community members.
 This new position will help address questions, concerns and support for LGBTQI+ students, faculty and staff members.
-The new program coordinator for gender diversity role will be within the new People, Culture and Belonging division, and will collaborate very closely with the K.C.
-Potter Center for LGBTQI+ Life, Faculty Affairs, Student Affairs, Office of Health and Wellness and other relevant areas on campus.
+The program coordinator for gender diversity role sits within Student Affairs, and will collaborate very closely with the K.C.
+Potter Center for LGBTQI+ Life, Faculty Affairs, Office of Health and Wellness and other relevant areas on campus.
 Moreover, the new staff hire will spend at least 20 hours per week on site at the K.C.
 Potter Center.

 • What health care options are available to the transgender community?